jasonprogrammer/tagg/README.md

 ### Output

-The output HTML (the templating engine does not compress the whitespace) is:
+The output HTML (whitespace is preserved) is:

 ```html
 <!doctype html>